 More About Cody

-I live in Ashland, OR.
-I was saved at a young age when I prayed the sinner’s prayer and trusted Jesus Christ as my Savior and Lord.
 I’m a Southern Baptist, and I believe whole-heartedly in the Baptist Faith and Message.
+I affirm a reformed theological outlook.
+I am a monergist and a 7-point Calvinist.
 I have a master’s degree in Worship Leadership from the Southern Baptist Theological Seminary.

-In my free time I enjoy reading, writing songs, playing tennis, and exploring Ashland with my amazing wife and two young kids.
+In my free time I enjoy reading, running, and exploring Irvine with my wife and two kids.